barrettyore0981-beep/final-project--SQL-new-born-data-over-the-years/README.md

-1. what is the most popualar name of recent history to ansewr this I grouped each name across all years and sumed the occurances and found that JAMES is the most popular name with 5262396 instances JAMES is shortly followed by JOHN with 5196210 instances
+1. what is the most popualar name of recent history
+   To ansewr this I grouped each name across all years and sumed the occurances and found that JAMES is the most popular name with 5262396 instances JAMES is shortly followed by JOHN with 5196210 instances

-2. what is the most popular female and male name as expected JAMES and JOHN show up at the top again for males for the females the most popular name with 4139160 instaces is by far MARY with a distant second of elizebeth with 1681878 instances
+2. what is the most popular female and male name
+   As expected JAMES and JOHN show up at the top again for males for the females the most popular name with 4139160 instaces is by far MARY with a distant second of elizebeth with 1681878 instances
    I ansewred these questions in the same way as the first except with a addinitol filter for gender

-3. what year had the most new borns to ansewr this I grouped by year and counting the total occurances of all names per year and found that 1957 was the US MAX for newborns this corrolates with the rough middle of the US baby boom following WW2 (1946-1964) all of the next popular years fall in the same time period correlating with reports of declining birth rates across most first world countries in recent times
+3. what year had the most new borns
+   To ansewr this I grouped by year and counting the total occurances of all names per year and found that 1957 was the US MAX for newborns this corrolates with the rough middle of the US baby boom following WW2 (1946-1964) all of the next popular years fall in the same time period correlating with reports of declining birth rates across most first world countries in recent times

-4. what Gender is born more frequently to ansewr this I grouped by gender and counted the sum of all occurances and found that the distrubution is mostly equaly but male leaning with Male births totalling up to 188075971 and female births 183933179 to check if this distrubtion is real or a bias of the data set i did a google search and found the global rate is around 1.05 males/females and found the rate is rougly close in the US with 1.02 rate males/females
+4. what Gender is born more frequently
+   To ansewr this I grouped by gender and counted the sum of all occurances and found that the distrubution is mostly equaly but male leaning with Male births totalling up to 188075971 and female births 183933179 to check if this distrubtion is real or a bias of the data set i did a google search and found the global rate is around 1.05 males/females and found the rate is rougly close in the US with 1.02 rate males/females

-5. how do common names change over decades to ansewr this I removed the last digit from every year in the data set and replaced it be zero EX.
+5. how do common names change over decades
+     To ansewr this I removed the last digit from every year in the data set and replaced it be zero EX.
 1885-> 1880 2012->2010 which provivided me with decade bins i then ranked the occurances of names in the decade bins and selected the most popular name in each bin i found that JAMES which was the most popular name was most popular in the 40s and 50s which encapsulates most of the baby boom this combined with the knoledge that male births are more common explains JAMES's popularity we can also see that despite MARY being the most popular girls name it is a older name being popular in the 1880s-1920s birth rates were around the current rate in the begging of that time frame and were higher than now towards the end this shows how MARY became the most popular as well as why there is a large gap between the popularity of MARY and ELIZIBETH despite mary no longer being common today

+# CONCLUSION
+i was initally surprised to see names like MARY and JAMES to be the most common today they are considered basic names I personally commonly use them when I need to quickly give a name to a charecter in a story but they dont seem popular today they may be  household names but I havent met alot of people named JAMES or MARY to invenstigate further I looked into the populariy of names over decade time frames and found that I was right to think that the names arent popular today and found that the names were popular during higher birth rate time frames which explained why there were so many of them it was also intresting to see that the name MICHAEL was popular from the 60s-90s which lines up with the age of all of the michales I know today